pebakery/pebakery-docs/Commands/String/LongPath.md

 Converts a `DOS 8.3` path to a long `NT` path.

-**This command has been deprecated and will be removed in a future release.**
+**This command has been depreciated and will be removed in a future release.**

 ## Syntax